Corporate Immigration in Denmark - FAQ

 There are language requirements for permanent residence and citizenship.

-27. What are the government costs associated with a typical employment based visa?
+26. What are the government costs associated with a typical employment based visa?

-The government fees for employment-based visa are DKK 4,670 – approx. USD 690 (2023-level).
-The embassies and VFS centre also request a fee for handling the biometric features abroad.
-The normal fee to the embassy is DKK 1,700 – approx. USD 250.
+The normal fee to the embassy is DKK 1,700 – approx. £ 195 / USD 250 / € 230.
 The fee to the VFS is locally decided.

 Biometric features can be recorded for free in Denmark.
 However, it must be done within 14 days after submitting the application.

-28. Is a local contract of employment required in order to obtain a work based visa or work permit?
+27. Is a local contract of employment required in order to obtain a work based visa or work permit?
 Are there salary or other thresholds to be met?

-In theory no, but very often it is required since the terms of employment must correspond to Danish standard but an appendix to the contract can be done instead.
-Further salary must correspond to Danish standards.
+In theory no but very often it is required since the terms of employment must correspond to Danish standard but an appendix to the contract can be done instead.

-29. What are the maximum periods of stay for individuals on an employment based visa / work permit?
+28. What are the maximum periods of stay for individuals on an employment based visa / work permit?

 There is no maximum period of stay.
-You will get a temporary work permit for a maximum of 4 years, but which can be prolonged if conditions are still met.
-If it is a fixed term work, then the maximum period is until expiry of the contract with an extra 6-month job seeking period.
+You will get a temporary work permit for a maximum of 4 years, but which can be prolonged if the conditions are still met.
+If it is a fixed term work contract, then the maximum period is until expiry of the contract with an extra 6-month job seeking period.
 If another job is found, then an application must be submitted before start working.

-30. Does your jurisdiction allow dual nationality?
+29. Does your jurisdiction allow dual nationality?

 Dual citizenship is allowed in Denmark since 2015, meaning you can apply for foreign nationality without losing your Danish citizenship.
 Earlier dual citizenship was only allowed if you obtained dual nationality automatically by birth.

-31. What are the most positive aspects of your immigration system compared to the rest of the world?
+30. What are the most positive aspects of your immigration system compared to the rest of the world?

 SIRI has an easy access to information on work permits available both in English and Danish on their webpage: